latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ## Create a pure proxy

-Use the `proxy::createPure` extrinsic to create a pure proxy as shown:
+Use the `proxy::createPure` extrinsic to create a pure proxy as shown.
+See [source code: `createPure` implementation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L328-L360):

 1. In the navbar menu, navigate to **Developers** → **Extrinsics**.
 2. Under “using the selected account”, pick the delegator account.